-- Second, research the best place to submit.
+- Research the best place to submit.
 Zillions of opportunities for regular updates on contests and feeds from magazines seeking submissions are available.
-A great place to start would be the Top 50 Literary Magazines.
+A great place to start would be the Writer’s Resource, Top 50 Literary Magazines.

 Who knows what life holds in store for us.
 I won’t always get things right, I’m sure, but perhaps, I’ll live long enough to leave a legacy of published works to make my children and grandchildren proud.
 I hope so.